Overview

 The Pratten 1 team serves children and youth from birth up to age 18 with complex developmental and medical (including technological dependence) needs.
 The children and youth on this unit may present with cerebral palsy, developmental delays (in fine motor, gross motor, speech, vision, and/or communication), genetic syndromes, chronic respiratory conditions, neurological disorders and associated difficulties (such as feeding and seizures), sleep disorders, and other significant physical or health related issues.

-We offer day treatment or overnight admissions.
-During an this time, we will monitor and assess your child.
+We offer day or overnight admissions to the Pratten 1 services.
+During this time, we will monitor and assess your child or youth.
 We will provide medical treatment such as:

 • oxygen therapy